bfirner/essays/20230416-ReviewLimitsOnLearningMachineAccuracyImposedByDataQuality.md

 published in 1994 and written by Corinna Cortex, Larry Jackel, and Wan-Ping Chiang, is both a good read and is still relevant for today's machine learning researchers.
 As was the case with many papers of the time, it was written with a clear, direct style to inform colleagues of something interesting and important.
-It lacks the overly-complicated equivocation of modern papers, which are often written by torturing phrases until they lie still on the page to create an illusion of careful planning and rational design.
+It lacks the overly complicated equivocation of modern papers, which are often written by torturing phrases until they lie still on the page to create an illusion of careful planning and rational design.
 The paper only cites a mere 8 references, which makes it quite easy to check the state of research at the time.
 It's a breath of fresh air compared to modern papers that have a page or more of references lurking at the end.

 The paper describes why learned models exhibit an upper bound on their performance as a function of their data quality.
 The data that they analyzed was from failures in a telecommunication system, which was relevant to the AT&T network at the time.
 It may not feel relevant to a machine learning researcher in the 2020s, but the paper's methodology is insightful.
 I will endeavor to both explain the paper and to show how it is relevant in the modern world of enormous datasets and billion parameter models.